paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

         set type dynamic
         set interface "wan1"
         set ike-version 2
-        set peertype any
+        set peertype any # default
-        set net-device disable # The hub is not behind a NAT device set network-id 1 # VPN Gateway Network ID; Hub/Spoke must match, can be 0-255 set proposal aes256-sha384 # NSA recommended setting.
+        set net-device disable # The hub is not behind a NAT device; default set proposal aes256-sha384 # NSA recommended setting.
 This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommended setting.
 This has to match spokes and both sides must be capable of supporting it. set add-route disable # We do not want to add spoke routes to the hub *This didn't take until after saving and coming back in*